Being A Person Who Gives Happiness To Friends And Family

 Volunteer

 Kindness and helpful behavior is a measure of altruism (selfless concern for the well-being of others) that impacts the emotional state of those who give and receive.
-Find an organization or cause that you believe will positively impact the world.
+Find an organization or cause that you believe will positively impact the world, like a woman's shelter or volunteer organization.
 Giving your time can benefit your community while bringing a sense of fulfillment and joy within yourself and to the people you help.

 Smile

 Research has revealed that smiling and laughing cause a change in areas of the brain responsible for feelings of well-being and satisfaction.
-Moreover, when you smile at another person, they are compelled to return the smile due to the mirror neurological system, which creates an immediate positive response in both smiling parties.
+Moreover, when you smile at another person, whether child or adult, they are compelled to return the smile due to the mirror neurological system, which creates an immediate positive response in both smiling parties.

 Practicing kindness is an act that does not necessarily have to occur with other people.
 People are sometimes critical of their actions and thoughts, which can influence their internal attitudes of self-compassion and satisfaction.
 Allowing yourself space to make mistakes and appreciating your qualities could lift your confidence and self-respect.
 In being kind to yourself, you can be loving to others.